rlivingsus/misc/AllBooks.md

 - Schwartz, David: The Magic of Thinking Big
 - Scott, James: Rampage
 - Scott, James C.: The Art of Not Being Governed
+- Seife, Charles: Zero: The Biography of a Dangerous Idea
 - Seigel, Rob: Memoirs of a Hack Mechanic
 - Sen, Paul: Einsteins Fridge
 - Shafak, Elif: 10 Minutes 38 Seconds in this Strange World